 - If your family has an outdoor sandbox for children, cover it to prevent feral cats from using it as litterbox.

-The following measures, on the other hand, help ensure that worms in cats are eradicated and further infection prevented:
+The following measures, on the other hand, help ensure the eradication of worms in cats and prevent reinfection:

 Take the cat to the veterinarian’s office for a fecalysis.
 The choice of medicine for treatment will depend on what kind of worm is present.
 Do not self-medicate your cat with over the counter deworming medicines because it might not be for the kind of worm your cat has and the dose may be incorrect.